neurosity/neurosity-sdk-js/docs/api/device-selection.md

 ### Manual Device Selection

 Selecting a device manually is the way to go when the user owns multiple devices.
+It's also the recommended approach when building Neurosity apps for other people to use.

 A common use case for manually selecting a device is when you wish to build a device dropdown a user can select from, instead of collecting the `Device ID` from the user ahead of time.

 The 3 steps to manually selecting a device are:

-- Set `autoSelectDevice` to false when instantiating `Notion`.
+- Set `autoSelectDevice` to `false` when instantiating `Notion`.
 - Authenticate with your Neurosity account to access your devices by calling the `notion.login(...)` function.
-- Call the `notion.selectDevice(...)` function with a device selector function.
+- Call the `notion.selectDevice(...)` function with a device selector function or field/value combination.

 ```js
 import { Notion } from "@neurosity/notion";